TalDerei/rust-lang/rust.md

 found that 70% of security vunerabilities in it's applications were memory related, as an example!
 Also, Rust doesn't have garbage collection and small runtime, leading to small memory footprints.

-Q. Raw points vs references?
+Q. Raw pointers vs references?
 Raw pointers * and references &T function similarly, but references are always safe because they point to valid data because of the borrow checker.
 You can deterrence a raw pointer through the ‘unsafe’ block.